Difference Between Alcoholic and Drunk

 Alcoholic vs Drunk

-The difference between an Alcoholic and a Drunk is that an Alcoholic individual is directly related to a person who has a constant urge of drinking.
-The person is also said to be suffering from the disease called ‘alcoholism’.
-While comparatively, on the other hand, the term Drunk is used for the person who is been drinking more than usual but is not a habitual one.
+The difference between an Alcoholic and a Drunk is that an Alcoholic individual is directly related to a person who has a constant urge to drink.
+The person is also said to be suffering from a disease called ‘alcoholism’.
+While comparatively on the other hand, the term Drunk is used for the person who is been drinking more than usual but is not a habitual one.

 Alcoholic vs Drunk

-An alcoholic is a person who is unable to control his regular urge for drinking alcohol or in another case, the person is willingly consuming the alcohol regularly.
+An alcoholic is a person who is unable to control his regular urge to drink alcohol, or in another case, the person is willingly consuming alcohol regularly.

-Because of this over-consuming of alcohol, the individual’s internal organs get damaged and the person starts suffering from ‘alcoholism’.
-Some of the traits shown by an alcoholic person are – short-temper, isolation, dizziness, sensitivity, and many more.
+Because of this over-consuming of alcohol, the individual’s internal organs get damaged, and the person starts suffering from ‘alcoholism’.
+Some of the traits shown by an alcoholic are a short temper, isolation, dizziness, sensitivity, and many more.

 The term Drunk is used for a person who consumes alcohol or some alcohol-related content in more than safety proportion or says more than usual.
 After this, the individual loses the sense of their well-being.

-The overconsumption of alcohol is not stated as an addiction for the person and is the psychological state of mind.
+The overconsumption of alcohol is not stated as an addiction for the person and is a psychological state of mind.

 Some of the similar traits expressed by a drunk individual are – slurred speech, lost control of motor skills, unbalanced, dizziness, temper issues, and many others.